Encantadia Chronicles: Sang'gre: Pre-production

 The series is written by Doctolero.
 R.J.
 Nuevas serves as the creative director.
 Screenwriters Ricky Lee, Anna Aleta Nadela, Jake Somera, Ays de Guzman and program manager Ali Nokom-Dedicatoria are also a part of the production team.
 Initially Mark A. Reyes was hired as the director and later left the series in November 2024.
 Rico Gutierrez and Enzo Williams served as his replacement.

 Casting

 In October 2023, Filipino actress Bianca Umali's photo from the series was released at San Diego Comic-Con.
 Filipino actor Kelvin Miranda and Filipino actresses Faith da Silva and Angel Guardian were announced in the same month.
 In November, Filipino actress Rhian Ramos was cast as the series' villainess, Mitena.

 Production

 Principal photography commenced in October 2023.
+Filming concluded on April 14, 2026 in Botolan, Zambales.

 Ratings

 According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of Encantadia Chronicles: Sang'gre earned a 13.7% rating.
+The final episode scored an 11.5% rating.